mtamer/dummy_data/README.md

 (1000 rows)
 ```
 #####Note that:
-You can groe your table as much as you want, to meet your needs.
+You can grow your table as much as you want, to meet your needs.
 Need to change the generate_series(1,#) function in your script.